duganchen/dosbox/ENHANCEMENTS.md

 # Enhanced DosBox Fork

+This is an enhanced DosBox fork.
+It is targeted at Linux and has a number of added features.
+Each feature will be built if the needed dependency is available at build-time.
+If not, then it will be built without that feature.

-Currently in sync with revision 3910.
+It is currently in sync with revision 3910.

+The features are:

 ## Soundfont Support